matplotlib/matplotlib/doc/faq/virtualenv_faq.rst

 Until this is fixed a work around is needed.
 The best known work around, borrowed  from the `WX wiki
 <http://wiki.wxpython.org/wxPythonVirtualenvOnMac>`_, is to  use the non
-virualenv python along with the PYTHONHOME environmental variable.
+virtualenv python along with the PYTHONHOME environmental variable.
 This can be implemented in a script as below.
 To use this modify ``PYVER`` and ``PATHTOPYTHON`` and put the script in the virtualenv bin directory i.e.
 ``PATHTOVENV/bin/frameworkpython``